EddiePruneda/EddiePruneda.github.io/_posts/2022-10-17-ConcentrationBubble.markdown

 # From Diversified to Concentrated: How Passive Investing is Creating a Stock Market Bubble
 {:data-align="center"}

-In recent years, the U.S. stock market has experienced a significant concentration of wealth in a handful of companies, raising concerns about a potential bubble.
-This article examines the role of passive investing, particularly through 401(k) plans, and the phenomenon of the "Magnificent Seven" stocks in contributing to this concentration.

 ***

 # The Rise of Passive Investing